KhronosGroup/SYCL_Reference/source/iface/command-group-handler.rst

 ``copy`` invokes the operation on a :ref:`device`.
-The source, destination, or both source and destination are :ref:`accessors`.
+The source, destination, or both source and destination are :ref:`iface-accessors`.
 Source or destination can be a pointer or a ``shared_ptr``.

 .. rubric:: Template parameters